briansmith/ring/BUILDING.md

 [Strawberry Perl](strawberryperl.com) is recommended.

-*ring* uses Visual Studio's native build system (msbuild) on Windows to build its C, C++, and assembly language parts, so it must be able to find msbuild.
+*ring* uses Visual Studio's native build system (msbuild) on Windows to build its C, C++, and assembly language parts, so it must be able to find MSBuild.
-Visual Studio 2015 Update 1 and Visual Studio 2013 Update 5 are supported.
-It seems cargo sets things up so that it mostly works automatically, at least when the host architecture is the target architecture.
-Because using msbuild in `cargo build` is a little unusual, I would be particularly grateful if you could report any problems building (or using) *ring* that might be due to this.
+Visual Studio 2015 Update 2 (and later) is supported.
+It seems Cargo sets things up so that it mostly works automatically, at least when the host architecture is the target architecture.
+Because using MSBuild in `cargo build` is a little unusual, I would be particularly grateful if you could report any problems building (or using) *ring* that might be due to this.

-If you have trouble building, try starting the build from within a "Visual Studio Native Tools Command Prompt."
+If you have trouble building, make sure that there isn't an old version of `msbuild` ahead of MSBuild 14.0 in your `%PATH%`.
+Failing that, try starting the build from within a "Visual Studio Native Tools Command Prompt."